-UPDATE: The deadline for North Carolinians to register for disaster assistance has been extended by 30 days to Thursday, December 13, 2018 at 11:59 p.m.
-FEMA granted the extension at the request of Gov. Roy Cooper, citing a continued flow of new applications for federal assistance in the wake of Hurricane Florence.
+UPDATE: After the recent winter storm, the deadline for North Carolinians to register for disaster assistance once again has been extended until December 19, 2018 at 11:59 p.m.
+FEMA granted the original extension at the request of Gov. Roy Cooper, citing a continued flow of new applications for federal assistance in the wake of Hurricane Florence.

 Getting back to normal after a major disaster can take time.
 You weathered the storm, but sustained damage to your home, car or other property.
 Here are the steps you should consider taking to get started on the road to recovery.

 Contact your insurance agent to file a claim.
 Be patient as insurance companies may be handling a large volume of claim requests.
 Take pictures, make notes and protect your property from further damage.
 Depending on the circumstances, an adjuster may come view the damage.
 The adjuster may be able to write you a check on the spot to cover the losses.